 The RGA’s objective is to develop the leadership capacity and resilience of its sector.
 The overall objectives of the leadership program are to assist participants to:

-Developing the ability to influence others and to contribute to the future success of the rice industry involves individual leaders learning about themselves and how they can work collaboratively with others.
+Developing the ability to influence others and to contribute to the future success of the rice industry and the board agricultural industry, involves individual leaders learning about themselves and how they can work collaboratively with others.
 Participation in the Program will improve the participant’s confidence and skills, which will benefit not only the rice industry but the region as a whole.

 Leadership Development and Effective Teams